x40ai/local-x402-facilitator/README.md

 An x402 facilitator server for local development that works natively with Tenderly Virtual TestNets.
 Avoiding bottlenecks while testing and creating sandbox environments for x402 development.

+## Motivation

+* Working with x402 on Base Sepolia and other Testnets requires faucets
+* Tenderly Virtual TestNets provide developer environments where wallets can be easily funded.
+* You might want to take advantage of the other Tenderly tooling

 ## Configuration

 The facilitator can be configured through environment variables or command line arguments.
 Command line arguments take precedence over environment variables.